 House District 31: All of Blackford County and portions of Delaware, Grant and Wells counties

 Occupation: State Farm Insurance Agent, since 2007

 Rep. Mahan was also serving his community long before being appointed to serve in the Indiana General Assembly as state representative of House District 31.
 He served as a patrolman for the Hartford City Police Department, and then was appointed Blackford County Chief Deputy.
-After serving eight years as Chief Deputy, he was elected as the Blackford County Sheriff, which he served for three years.
+After serving eight years as Chief Deputy Sherif, he was elected as the Blackford County Sheriff, which he served for three years.

 During his service, he was called upon by Gov. Mitch Daniels to build a new police and regulatory agency for the Indiana Gaming Commission when Senate Enrolled Act 626 was passed in 2005.
 He built the agency from the ground up—from writing job descriptions to designing Indiana’s first Gaming Agent Academy.
 He also instituted a D.A.R.E. program and TRIAD, a networking organization between law enforcement and senior citizens to improve the quality of life in the community.

 Rep. Mahan is married to his high school sweetheart, Tonia, and they have three children: Andrew, Chase and Keaton.

 House District 31 is comprised of all of Blackford County and portions of Delaware, Grant and Wells counties.